underpostnet/engine/src/client/public/cyberia-docs/ACTION-SYSTEM.md

   sourceCellX:   Number
   sourceCellY:   Number

-  // Identity — used to match quest objectives of type 'talk'
-  provideItemId: String  // entity's active skin ObjectLayer item ID (e.g. 'wason', 'alex')

-  // Quest grant — first interaction with this NPC starts the linked quest chain
-  grantQuestCode: String  // empty = no quest granted
+  // Identity — the NPC skin is derived from the `default-<skin>` dialogue code
+  // (no stored field); 'talk' objectives match the talked-to bot's active skin.

+  // Quest award — NOT stored on the action.
+The quest(s) this action awards are
+  // the CyberiaQuest documents whose (sourceMapCode, sourceCellX, sourceCellY)
+  // match this action's cell; the runtime offers the next acceptable one.

   // Dialogue
   dialogCode:        String    // greeting dialogue shown on tap